HOW TO STAY SANE IN AN INSANE WORLD

 I followed a spiritual teacher for a while in the 1980s who taught that world disasters were on the horizon, and as a result some of his followers didn’t bother to paint their houses or take university courses, and here we are 20 years later.

-When AIDS first hit a friend tells me that many gays in the USA maxed out their credit cards because they thought they would be dead long before the bailiffs arrived.
+When AIDS first hit a friend tells me that many people diagnosed with HIV in the USA maxed out their credit cards because they thought they would be dead long before the bailiffs arrived.
 Many of them are now struggling to pay off their debts.

 So worrying about the future to such an extent is a mug’s game.
 But there is another approach we can take – which is to stare the future in the face, without denial, fully acknowledging the risks we perceive, but also aware of the fact that we do not really know what will happen.
 And at the same time we can open ourselves to the enormous potential that exists in the present moment.